ilyabo/mapbox-react18-rendering-issues/README.md

-# Deck.gl React 18 rendering issue
+# Mapbox React 18 rendering issue

-- Flicker
-- Basemap is not always in sync when zooming in/out quickly
+The viewport sync between Mapbox and a React/SVG overlay is slightly lagging